hmchen47/DataScience/Notes/a08-FeatureEng.md

 + Data imputation
   + the act replacing missing data w/ statistical estimates of missing values
   + goal: producing a complete dataset to use in the process of training ML models
+  + python library:
+    + `sklearn.impute`: transformers for missing value imputation
-  + python library: `feature-engine` to simply the process of imputing missing values
+    + `feature-engine`: simplify the process of imputing missing values
   + classification of methods
     + numerical variable
       + mean or median imputation